La Tania Ski Resort

 Ski & SnowBoard Hire in La Tania

-There are plenty of ski rental shops, but their prices are quite high if you simply walk into them when you arrive, and they seldom negotiate, but SKISET has two outlets in La Tania and will give discounts of up to 50% if you book online in advance here.
+SKISET has two outlets in La Tania and will give significant discounts of up to 50% if you book online in advance here.

-ALPINRESORTS.COM also works with rental shops in La Tania and in neighbouring Courchevel Le Praz and can secure discounts of up to 60% if you book via this link.
+ALPINRESORTS.com also works with rental shops in La Tania and in neighbouring Courchevel Le Praz and can secure big discounts if you book via this link.

 Apres Ski Bars & Restaurants in La Tania

 The restaurants of la Tania offer a varied choice.
 The Ski Lodge pub food is value for money for the hungry.
 Le Farçon has a Michelin Star, La Taiga is a bar and restaurant, La Ferme offers local specialties, Hotel Telemark serves good value traditional food , Les Chantarelles specialises in Crepes, Les Marmottons has varied Savoyarde fare, Le Chrome Bar has a small menu at decent prices and Hotel Montana has a varied local and international menu open to residents and non-residents alike.
 Ski Lodge, Chrome bar and the Taiga bar are late night venues which will have you partying until the small hours!